-- 4. Date checklist prepared: September 25, 2017 - 5.
+- 4. Date checklist prepared: February 8, 2018 - 5.
 Agency requesting checklist: Washington State Department of Agriculture - 6.
-Proposed timing or schedule (including phasing, if applicable): October 2017 - 7.
+Proposed timing or schedule (including phasing, if applicable): March 2018 - 7.
 Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 No If yes, explain. - 8.
 List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
 A basic soil survey and construction erosion control plan will be prepared for installation of the liquid nutrient conveyance system after the easement is established.
 USDA-NRCS soil maps confirmed with test digs.
-Easy excavation, no shallow groundwater, perched layers or other obstacles anticipated. - 9.
+Easy excavation, no shallow groundwater, perched layers or other obstacles anticipated.
+In addition, a surface survey will be completed that will assess any and all geographical features that may need additional scrutiny. - 9.
 Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
-No. If yes, explain. - 10.
+Yes If yes, explain.
+This property is owned by WSDA but has a long-term tenant, the United States Department of Agriculture's Agricultural Research Service (USDA ARS).
+The tenant currently has an expired lease on the property, and a lease renewal between the two agencies is pending. - 10.
 List any government approvals or permits that will be needed for your proposal, if known.
 The placement of the pipe is exempt from local building permits, but 811 will be contacted 48 hours prior to digging. - 11.
 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.

 This SEPA checklist covers the completion of an easement agreement between DeVries Family Farm and the Washington State Department of Agriculture on Yakima County Parcel No. 21122711402.
-This easement will cover approximately 10,560 square feet (8 feet wide by 1,320 feet long) on the property, positioned south of a small seasonal Type V stream (surface flows approximately 1-2 weeks annually).
-This property is currently operated as a USDA research station, and the proposed route is the least disruptive of the current agricultural land use practices.
+This easement will cover approximately 12,000 square feet (8 feet wide by 1,500 feet long) on the property, positioned south of a small seasonal Type V stream (surface flows approximately 1-2 weeks annually).
+This property is currently operated as a USDA research station, and the proposed route is the least disruptive of the current agricultural land use practices, as verified in a site visit conducted on January 18, 2018.
+The proposed route follows the path of an existing road on the property, is adjacent to but not located in any research plots, and is consistent with other buried irrigation pipes on the property.